A.A.S in Respiratory Therapy

 - Respiratory therapy services may be performed pursuant to a prescription of a licensed physician or certified nurse practitioner.

-To be employed as a respiratory therapist or respiratory therapy technician in New York State, graduates of the program must take and pass the entry-level CRT Examination designed to objectively measure essential knowledge, skills, and abilities required of entry-level respiratory therapists and administered by the National Board for Respiratory Care (NBRC).
-The CRT credential is a prerequisite for admission to the Registry Examination (RRT).
-The RRT Examinations consist of a written portion and a clinical simulation portion.
+To be employed as a respiratory therapist in New York State, graduates of the program must take and pass the TMC Examination designed to objectively measure essential knowledge, skills, and abilities required of entry-level respiratory therapist and administered by the National Board for Respiratory Care (NBRC).
+The CRT high-cut score is a pre-requisite for the CSE Exam (Clinical Simulation Exam).
 Individuals who attempt both parts of the examination and achieve passing scores will be awarded the Registered Respiratory Therapist (RRT) credential.
-It must be noted that graduates of accredited respiratory care education programs have one year after graduation to complete the CRT and three years after graduation to complete RRT Examinations.
+It must be noted that graduates of accredited respiratory care education programs have one year after graduation to complete the CRT and three years after obtaining the CRT to complete the CSE Examination.